Back to home page click here

 The Scottish Parliament

-This came into operation in May 1999 and covers the 5M citizens of Scotland.
+This came into operation in May 1999 and it covers the 5.3 million citizens of Scotland.
 It has 129 members elected by a system of proportional representation known as the mixed member system.
-As a result, 73 members represent individual geographical constituencies elected by the 'first past the post' system, with a further 56 members returned from eight additional member regions, each electing seven members.
+As a result, 73 members represent individual geographical constituencies elected by the 'first past the post' (FPTP) system, with a further 56 members returned from eight additional member regions, each electing seven members.
 All members are elected for four-year terms.

 The Scottish Parliament meets in Holyrood, Edinburgh.
 It has legislative powers over those matters not reserved to the UK Parliament and it has limited tax-raising powers.

 It meets in the Senedd, Cardiff.
 When first created, the Assembly had no powers to initiate primary legislation.
-However, since 2006, the Assembly now has powers to legislate in some areas, though still subject to the veto of the Westminster Parliament.
-The Assembly has no tax-varying powers.
-The Welsh Assembly, therefore, has less power than either the Scottish Parliament or the Northern Ireland Assembly because – unlike Scotland and Northern Ireland – Wales does not have a separate legal system from England.
+However, since 2006, the Assembly has had powers to legislate in some areas, though still subject to the veto of the Westminster Parliament.
+The Assembly originally had no tax-varying powers but the renamed Parliament does.
+The Welsh Parliament still has less power in some respects than either the Scottish Parliament or the Northern Ireland Assembly because - unlike Scotland and Northern Ireland - Wales does not have a separate legal system from England.

 The Northern Ireland Assembly

-The present version of the Assembly came into operation in May 2007 and covers the 1.5M citizens of Northern Ireland.
-It has 108 members - six from each of the 18 Westminster constituencies - elected by a system of proportional representation known as the single transferable vote.
+The present version of the Assembly came into operation in May 2007 and covers the 1.8 million citizens of Northern Ireland.
+It has 90 members - five from each of the 18 Westminster constituencies - elected by a system of proportional representation known as the single transferable vote (STV).

-It meets in the Parliament Building, Belfast.
+It meets in the Parliament Building, Belfast called Stormont.
 It has legislative powers over those matters not reserved to the UK Parliament, but it has no tax-raising powers.

 The British judicial branch is extremely complex.
 Unlike most countries which operate a single system of law, the UK operates three separate legal systems: one for England and Wales, one for Scotland, and one for Northern Ireland.
+Currently Wales is slowly developing a fourth jurisdiction.
 Although bound by similar principles, these systems differ in form and the manner of operation.

 The Lord Chancellor's office - which for 1,400 years maintained the judiciary - has now been replaced by the Ministry for Justice which administers the court system.
-A Judical Appointments Commission has been set up to advise the head of the MoJ on the appointment of new judges.
+A Judicial Appointments Commission advises the head of the MoJ on the appointment of new judges.
+The Commission has 15 members, 12 lay members and three appointed by the judiciary.

 CIVIL SOCIETY

-One cannot explain a liberal democracy such as the United Kingdom simply by talking about the formal political and governmental institutions any more than one can understood fish without talking about water.
+One cannot explain a liberal democracy such as the United Kingdom simply by talking about the formal political and governmental institutions, any more than one can understand fish without talking about water.

-Independent judiciary – Our judges are appointed through an independent process and operate totally independently of government.
-They can find that a Government Minister has acted against a law of the UK Parliament or a Directive of the European Union or against the European Convention and require the Minister to change his actions.
+Independent judiciary - British judges are appointed through an independent process and operate totally independently of government.
+They can find that a Government Minister has acted against a law of the UK Parliament or against the European Convention and require the Minister to change his or her actions.

-A free media – As long as they are not being libelous, newspapers, radio and television can say what they want about the Parliament, the Government and politicians.
+A free media - As long as they are not being libellous, newspapers, radio and television can say what they want about the Parliament, the Government and politicians.
 An important new development is the Internet.
-Web sites and weblogs can say what they want about politicians and political issues.
-I have a web site and a weblog and I often write about political issues.
+Web sites and blogs can say what they want about politicians and political issues.
+I have a web site and a blog and I often write about political issues.
 There is no need in the UK to register a newspaper or web site or to obtain permission to run it.

-Freedom of information legislation – We have a Freedom of Information Act which is a piece of legislation that obliges national government, local government and most public bodies to provide any information requested by an citizen.
-The only exceptions are things like information which concern national security, commercial confidentiality or the private matters of citizens.
+Freedom of information legislation - Britain has a Freedom of Information Act which is a piece of legislation that obliges national government, local government and most public bodies to provide any information requested by an citizen.
+The only exceptions are things like information which concern national security, commercial confidentiality, or the private matters of citizens.

 Trade unions - About a quarter of workers in Britain are members of trade unions representing different occupational groups or industries.
 These trade unions are totally independent of government and employers.
 I was a national trade union official for 24 years and believe strongly in independent trade unions.

-Pressure groups – We have lots and lots of organisations that campaign publicly on political issues such as poverty, pensions, and the environment.
+Pressure groups - Britain has lots and lots of organisations that campaign publicly on political issues such as poverty, pensions, and the environment.
 They perform an invaluable role in putting forward ideas and holding politicians to account.

 CONSTITUTIONAL AND POLITICAL REFORM

-The proposed changes on the agenda of the current Coalition Government are as follows:
+The changes on the agenda of that Coalition Government were as follows:

-- Fewer and more equal sized constituencies - Currently the House of Commons has 650 seats; the Coalition Government intends to cut this to 600.
-Currently the number of electors in each Parliamentary constituency varies quite considerably; the Coalition Government plans to legislate that no constituency should be more than 5% either larger or smaller than a national average of around 76,000 electors (which could eliminate some 40 Labour-held seats).
-The Government proposes that these measures be included in the Referendum Bill on electoral reform.
+- Fewer and more equal sized constituencies - Currently the House of Commons has 650 seats; the Coalition Government intended to cut this to 600.
+Currently the number of electors in each Parliamentary constituency varies quite considerably; the Coalition Government legislated that no constituency should be more than 5% either larger or smaller than a national average of around 76,000 electors (which would have eliminated some 40 Labour-held seats).
+The Government included these measures in the Referendum Bill on electoral reform and it was intended that the new constituencies would come into effect at the General Election in 2015.
+However, although the Bill is now on the statute book, the new constituencies did not become operative at the General Election following a Commons vote of 334 to 292 against early implementation when the Liberal Democrats joined with Labour to block implementation in retaliation for Conservative MPs failing to support the reform of the House of Lords strongly favoured by the Lib Dems.
+New boundaries came into effect for the General Election of 2024.

 - More devolution nationally and locally - The Scottish Parliament, the Welsh Assembly and the Northern Ireland Assembly all have devolved powers and all of them want more, while many local authorities feel that, over past decades, their powers have been eroded by the national parliament.
 Some believe that a revitalisation of the British political system requires more devolution of power.
-The parties have agreed to the implementation of the Calman Commission proposals on further Scottish devolution and the offer of a referendum on further Welsh devolution.
-Also the parties intend to promote the radical devolution of power and greater financial autonomy to local government and community groups.
-This will include a full review of local government finance.
+The main political parties in the UK Parliament had already agreed to the implementation of the Calman Commission proposals on further Scottish devolution and the offer of a referendum on further Welsh devolution.
+However, in the final week of the Scottish independence referendum campaign, the three major parties in the UK Parliament agreed that, if the Scots voted 'no' (as they did), there would be an early transfer of substantial extra powers to the Scottish Parliament.
+This is now the subject of fierce political debate because of the implications for the other nations, regions and cities in the UK and for the UK Parliament itself.
+Meanwhile the exit of the UK from the European Union has further complicated the devolution debate, since there is fierce argument about whether the powers to be repatriated from the EU to the UK should be held by the government at Westminster or devolved to the administrations in Scotland, Wales and Northern Ireland.
+Indeed the current Scottish SNP Government is adamant that it wants to hold a second referendum on independence for Scotland.

 Candidates for further change would include the following proposals:

-- A wider franchise - At present, every citizen over 18 can vote but it gas been suggested that the voting age should be lowered to 16.
+- A wider franchise - At present, every citizen over 18 can vote but it has been suggested that the voting age should be lowered to 16.
+In the Coalition Government, the Liberal Democrats supported such an extension to the franchise but the Conservatives opposed it.
+Meanwhile the Scottish Nationalist Government allowed 16 and 17 year olds to vote in the 2014 referendum on Scottish independence.

 - A wider process for selecting Parliamentary candidates - Today candidates are selected by meetings of members of the political party that the candidate will represent in a future election, but it has been proposed that the process could be opened up to anyone in the relevant constituency who has declared themselves a supporter of that party, a process something like the primaries in the United States.

-- Limits on the Royal Prerogative - At the moment, the Prime Minister alone can exercise powers which once used to belong to the monarch, such as the right to apppoint certain judges and bishops, the signing of international treaties, and the declaring of war, but this could be changed so that Parliamaent has to decide such matters.
+- Limits on the Royal Prerogative - At the moment, the Prime Minister alone can exercise powers which once used to belong to the monarch, such as the right to appoint certain judges and bishops, the signing of international treaties, and the declaring of war, but this could be changed so that Parliament has to decide such matters.

-- A domestic Bill of Rights -The UK has a Bill of Rights but it is the European Convention of Human Rights which, since 1998, has been part of the domestic law and therefore enforcable in national courts as well as the European Court.
+- A domestic Bill of Rights - The UK has a Bill of Rights but it is the European Convention on Human Rights which, since 2000, has been part of the domestic law and therefore enforceable in national courts as well as the European Court.
 Some people believe that Britain should draft its own specific Bill of Rights.
+A Bill of Rights Commission, chaired by Sir Leigh Lewis, met for 18 months to consider this matter and reported in December 2012 when it was utterly unable to reach any sort of consensus.

-- A written constitution - For historical reasons, the UK is one of only three countries in the world not to have a written constitution (the others are New Zealand and Israel).
+- A written constitution - For historical reasons, the UK is one of only four countries in the world not to have a written constitution (the others are Israel, New Zealand and Saudi Arabia).
 The most radical proposal for constitutional change - supported especially by the Liberal Democrat Party - is that the country should now have a formal written constitution, presumably following some sort of constitutional convention and possibly a referendum.

 ROGER DARLINGTON